dcSpark/cddl-codegen/README.md

 * Deserialization not supported for maps with nested plain groups - `foo = (uint, uint), bar = { foo, text }` due to maps not being ordered.
 * Deserialization not supported for optional types inside of arrays - `foo = [uint, ?uint, uint, text, ?text, text, uint]` because it could require a combinatorial backtrack for ambiguous examples like this.
 * Cannot read multi-file CDDL definitions.
 Only reads from `input.cddl` right now.
-* No CLI arguments to configure the codegen yet.
+* No CLI arguments to configure the codegen yet - use the constants at top of `main.rs`.
+* Does not validate finite array length in deserialization.